Consumer Medicine Information

 The usual starting dose is 10 mg daily.
 Your doctor may increase the dose, depending on your response.
 The maximum recommended dose is 20 mg per day.

-In elderly patients, the maximum recommended dose is 10 mg per day.
+the maximum recommended dose is 10 mg per day.

 In patients with liver disease, an initial dose of 5 mg daily is recommended for the first two weeks.
 Your doctor may then increase the dose to 10 mg daily.